dotnet/csharplang/proposals/csharp-7.2/span-safety.md

 }
 ```

-The restriction on the receiver is necessary because while none of its contents are ref-safe-to-escape it can store the provided values.
+This analysis of `ref` parameters includes the receiver in instance methods.
+This is necessary because it can be used to store values passed in as parameters, just as a `ref` parameter could`.
 This means with mismatched lifetimes you could create a type safety hole in the following way:

 ```csharp
 ref struct S